go-graphite/go-carbon/README.md

 # system instead of scanning the whole data dir, which could takes up
 # most of the indexing time if it contains a high number of metrics (10
 # - 40 millions). go-carbon only reads the cached file list once after
 # reboot and the cache result is updated after every scan.
+(EXPERIMENTAL)
 file-list-cache = ""

 # Enable concurrently building index without maintaining a new copy
 # index structure.
 More memory efficient.
 # Currently only trie-index is supported.
 (EXPERIMENTAL)
-concurrent-idnex = false
+concurrent-index = false

 # Set to larger than 0 to enable realtime indexing of new metrics,
 # The value controls how many new metrics could be buffered at once.
 Suitable to